CHEM-BIO-NGO Bingo Cards - Print Free or Customize

 - Digital Caller: Click on the Play button above.

-- Paper Players: Print PDF bingo cards and manually mark the cards.
+- Paper Players: Print PDF bingo cards and physically mark the cards.

-- Paper Caller: Print PDF calling list & calling slips and manually draw the slips.
+- Paper Caller: Print PDF calling list & calling slips and physically pick the slips.

 Step-By-Step:

-- Open the PDF and print a hard copy.
+- Open the PDF and print it.

-- For random calling, you can print another copy of the call list, cut, fold and then pull them randomly at play time.
+- For random drawing, you can print another copy of the call list, cut, fold and then pick them randomly at play time.

 - Cut the bingo cards at the cut lines if there are greater than 1 bingo cards per page.

 - Pick one person to be the caller.
-If you are playing in a small group, the caller may as well play along with their own Bingo card.
+If you are playing in a small group, the caller can also play along with their own Bingo card.

-- You can play for varied patterns or a full card blackout for a longer play.
+- You can play for different patterns or a full card blackout for a longer play.

 This CHEM-BIO-NGO Bingo Cards Game contains following Words or Phrases: Someone says Cravatt, Someone says Bertozzi, Someone says Schreiber, Someone says Schultz, "Undruggable", "Ligandability" or "Ligandable", "Machine learning", "AI", "Cysteine reactivity", "Editing", Central dogma slide, Says they trained in chemistry, Says they didn't train in chemistry, Mention the Nobel Prize, "Molecular glue", "Allosteric modulator", "Myc", "DC50", "Induced proximity", "Kinome", "Lipinski", "Polypharmacology", Use Cu Click, Use DBCO Click, Use Tetrazine Click, Use Pooled oligo libraries, Use Chloralkane penetration assay, Use JF dye, Use Near IR fluorophore, Use SWIR fluorophore, Use TAMRA, Use Cryo-EM, Made a BRD4 degrader, Alphafold mention, "More of a comment than a question", "Two part question", "Happy to discuss offline", "What's the stoichiometry", "Is it immunogenic?", "Time for one more question", "We're running a little behind", "I'm almost out of time", Speaker promotes student posters, Starts with acknowledgment slide, Mention Starr in talk, Speaker wearing shorts, Speaker wearing sandals, Speaker wearing hat, Speaker wearing Hawaiian shirt, Equipment malfunction, Includes meme in talk, Refers to a company they founded, Speaker goes over time, Bluesky icon, PMID/PMCID on slide, Microphone feedback screech, "Ki/Kinact", "VHL", "Cereblon, "PROTAC", "Epitranscriptome", "Glyco", "Acetylation, "Methylation".